Every Metal Mascot, Ranked From Worst To Best

 Only Ronnie James Dio could name a being so mysterious and arcane Murray.
 The Dio demon, a supernatural being somewhere between Satan and Set, is awesome in part because it doesn’t try to be edgy the way every other metal mascot does.
 There’s an implication on the covers of albums like Last In Line or Dream Evil that Murray is an ancient spirit, not an inter-dimensional gadabout.
 Murray doesn’t drink with mutants at future-bars or ride motorcycles with buxom women, he watches over the nighttime world.
 In that respect, he’s both more laid-back and more evil than most of the other figures on this list.

 4. Ghost Of War (Slayer)

-While the Baphogoat from Slayer’s debut Show No Mercy has become an icon of late, Slayer’s real mascot is the Ghost Of War — a screaming demonic skull wearing a WWII helmet.
+While the Baphogoat from Slayer’s debut Show No Mercy has become an icon, the band’s real mascot is the Ghost Of War – a screaming demonic skull wearing a WWII helmet.
 Chilling, iconic, and adaptable, the Ghost represents the heart of Slayer’s dark, bloody message: that humanity and the horrors we create are the true devil in this world.
 Originally created as a goofy decal for the band’s fanclub, the screaming skull soon took on a more fearsome expression, and eventually became the ultimate representative of evil thrash metal.